MoneyMiii/human-randomized/README.md

 # Human Randomized

-Made by the Min SUN, Human Randomized gives you 3 illustrations of people with a design library.
+Made by Min SUN, Human Randomized gives you 3 illustrations of people with a design library.

 ## Installation